matrix-org/matrix-spec-proposals/proposals/2290-separate-threepid-bind-hs.md

 The threepid will then be bound to the user's account.

-Users will be able to perform binds to an identity server for a threepid even if that threepid has not been bound to the user's account on the homeserver before.

-The achieve the above flow, some changes need to be made to existing endpoints as well.
-This MSC requests that the `id_server` and `id_access_token` parameters be removed from the Client-Server API's [POST /_matrix/client/r0/account/3pid/email/requestToken](https://matrix.org/docs/spec/client_server/r0.5.0#post-matrix-client-r0-account-3pid-email-requesttoken) endpoint, as this endpoint is now only intended for the homeserver to send emails from.
-Additionally, the same parameters will be removed from the [POST /_matrix/client/r0/account/3pid](https://matrix.org/docs/spec/client_server/unstable#post-matrix-client-r0-account-3pid)endpoint's
+The achieve the above flows, some changes need to be made to existing endpoints.
+This MSC requests that the `id_server` and `id_access_token` parameters be removed from the Client-Server API's [POST /_matrix/client/r0/account/3pid/email/requestToken](https://matrix.org/docs/spec/client_server/r0.5.0#post-matrix-client-r0-account-3pid-email-requesttoken) and [POST /_matrix/client/r0/account/3pid/msisdn/requestToken](https://matrix.org/docs/spec/client_server/r0.5.0#post-matrix-client-r0-account-3pid-msisdn-requesttoken) endpoints, as these endpoints are now only intended for the homeserver to send validation requests from.
+Additionally, the same parameters will be removed from the [POST /_matrix/client/r0/account/3pid](https://matrix.org/docs/spec/client_server/unstable#post-matrix-client-r0-account-3pid) endpoint's
 `three_pid_creds` parameter as an identity server is no longer required to perform verification.